rwinkhart/sshyp/README.md

 The name "sshyp" is a combination of its synchronization library, "sshync", and "passwords".

 # WARNING
-It is your responsibility to assess the security and stability of "sshyp" before using it and ensure it meets your needs.
+It is your responsibility to assess the security and stability of sshyp and to ensure it meets your needs before using it.
-I am not responsible for any data loss or breaches of your information resulting from the use of "sshyp".
-"sshyp" is a new project that is constantly being updated, and though safety and security are priorities, they cannot be guaranteed.
+I am not responsible for any data loss or breaches of your information resulting from the use of sshyp. sshyp has not been extensively tested by the public; safety and security are priorities, but they cannot be guaranteed.

 Always check the [known bugs](https://github.com/rwinkhart/sshyp/wiki/Known-Bugs) list before updating or installing sshyp.